Biohazard cleanup pay

 How does geographic location affect the salaries of biohazard cleanup professionals?

-Geographic location greatly influences biohazard cleanup salaries, with metropolitan areas like San Francisco and New York offering higher pay due to increased living costs and demand for services.
+Geographic location greatly influences biohazard cleanup salaries, with metropolitan areas like San Francisco, New York, or Atlanta biohazard cleanup markets offering higher pay due to increased living costs and demand for services.

 Ultimately, professionals in more urbanized regions can expect better compensation.